hyperledger-archives/avalon/docker/k8s/README.md

 - kubectl-v1.15.2
 - A Kubernetes cluster.
 [Minikube] (https://kubernetes.io/docs/setup/learning-environment/minikube/)
   can be used to setup a single node Kubernetes cluster.
-- To enable SGX HW, follow the instructions in [PREREQUISITES.md](../../PREREQUISITES.md#intel-sgx-in-hardware-mode)
+- To enable Intel SGX HW mode, follow the instructions in [PREREQUISITES.md](../../PREREQUISITES.md#intel-sgx-in-hardware-mode)
-- To use SGX HW, build docker image using below command
+- To use Intel SGX HW mode, build docker image using below command
   `docker-compose -f docker-compose-sgx.yaml build`

 ## Running